neuman/python-carteblanche/README.md

 Use in models

+    from django.db import models
+    from django.core.urlresolvers import reverse
     from menu-actions import MenuAction, Actionable
-    from django.core.urlresolvers import reverse

 	class ProjectAction(MenuAction):
 	    display_name = "Human Readable Action Name"
 	    def is_available(self, user):
-	    	#insert your own conditional logic here to determine if this user has permission to do this action
+	    	#insert your own conditional logic here to determine
+	    	#if this user has permission to do this action
 	        if self.instance.owners.filter(id=user.id).count() > 0:
 	            return True
 	        else:
 	            return False

 	    def get_url(self):
-	    	#use django reverse to spit out the url of the action for the given model
+	    	#use django reverse to spit out the url of the action
+	    	#for the given model
+	        return reverse(
+	        	viewname='project_action_view_name',
-	        return reverse(viewname='project_action_view_name', args=[self.instance.id], current_app='app_name')
+	        	args=[self.instance.id],
+	        	current_app='app_name'
+	        	)

 	class Project(models.Model, Actionable):
 	    owners = models.ManyToManyField(Person)